 1. "Why Haven't I Heard From You"

-McEntire reaches her comedic peak here without a single one-liner.
-Every funny facial expression you’d want from Reba, from hammy bewilderment to an Elvis snarl, helps explain her frustration over some guy named Brad.
-Also, why aren’t nostalgia hounds more excited about that equally stylish hairdresser?
+This Reba McEntire video causes her reaches her comedic peak without a single one-liner.
+Every funny facial expression you'd want from Reba, from hammy bewilderment to an Elvis snarl, helps explain her frustration over some guy named Brad.
+Also, why aren't nostalgia hounds more excited about that equally stylish hairdresser?

 I know, this is an official music video list, but it could also be a Reba's greatest hits playlist!
 She just never misses!
 Much like her superstar pals Brooks & Dunn, Dolly Parton, Martina McBride, and Miranda Lambert.